ahrumnoh/python-practice/README.md

 I will answer your questions.

-*I have a plan to create python lession once I reach a certain level of python in the future ✍️👩‍💻
+*I have a plan to create python lesson once I reach a certain level of python in the future ✍️👩‍💻